abielzulio/math/README.md

 <br />

 ## __boilaegg(n, e, m)__
-boilaegg() is a program to count how long to boil a eggs with a customized pan performance where:
+boilaegg() is a program to count how long to boil a eggs with a customized pan capacity and performance where:

 > n = egg amount<br />
 > e = pan capacity<br />